NextCenturyCorporation/nucleus-data-server/README.md

 ## Production Deployment Instructions

-The Neon Server is deployed as an independent docker container.
+The NUCLEUS Data Server is deployed as an docker container independent from other applications (like the Neon Dashboard).

 ### Deploy as Docker Container